KubelP/KubelP/README.md

 - 👋 Hi, I’m @KubelP
 - 👀 I’m interested in fireamrs, market nad astronomy
 - 🌱 I’m currently learning Python
-- 📫 How to reach me on LinkedIn by linkedin.com/in/jakub-piergies-607193101
+- 📫 How to reach me: on LinkedIn by linkedin.com/in/jakub-piergies-607193101

 <!---
 KubelP/KubelP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.